Article posted by

 IT and technology companies are fast becoming the World’s biggest industry, and jobs within these sectors are filling up more than ever.
 But the ultimate golden question is; where are all the women?

 Only 17% of Google’s tech employees are women; and other infamous corporations follow this suit.
 15% of Facebook’s staffing body are women, and only 10% of Twitter’s tech workers are women.
-In fact, out of the top 100 technology companies that currently operate all over the globe; only 14% of the board seats are sat in by women.
+In fact, out of the top 100 technology companies that currently operate all over the globe; only 14% of the board seats are sat in by women (data from 2019).
 These are just the major international companies; so the numbers undoubtedly become even fewer in smaller tech businesses.
 Even in contracting, it's not rare for roles to be male-dominated.

 But who is to blame for this?
 Is anyone actually at fault for these very real statistics?
 The truth is, it could just be our generic outlook of society as a whole that puts a heavy impact on how this has worked out.
 It’s a tough reality for women who are already in the industry, and for women who are wanting to break into it; but IT is generally perceived as a masculine business to be a part of.
 Unfortunately, having a career in IT or technology as a woman is unusual – but it’s nothing to do with women being capable enough.